-7.1.1 Ducts shall not pass through fire walls.

-7.1.2 All ducts shall lead directly to the exterior of the building, so as not to unduly increase any fire hazard.

-7.1.3 Duct systems shall not be interconnected with any other building ventilation or exhaust system.
+- 7.1.1 Ducts shall not pass through fire walls. - 7.1.2 All ducts shall lead directly to the exterior of the building, so as not to unduly increase any fire hazard. - 7.1.3 Duct systems shall not be interconnected with any other building ventilation or exhaust system.

-7.1.4 All ducts shall be installed without forming dips or traps that might collect residues.

-7.1.4.1 In manifold (common duct) systems, the lowest end of the main duct shall be connected flush on the bottom with the branch duct.

-7.1.4.2 Exhaust ducts used in downdraft appliance ventilation systems shall be allowed to include an upturn in the duct provided the trapped area contains a low point drain to an approved grease reservoir not exceeding 3.8 L (1 gal) in capacity and the entire length of the duct is easily accessible for cleaning.

-7.1.5 Openings required for accessibility shall comply with Section 7.3.

-7.1.6 A sign stating the following shall be placed on all access panels:
+- 7.1.4 All ducts shall be installed with a minimum 2 percent slope on horizontal runs up to 22.86 m (75 ft) and a minimum 8 percent slope on horizontal runs greater than 22.86 m (75 ft). - 7.1.4.1 Factory-built grease ducts shall be permitted to be installed in accordance with the listing and the manufacturer's instructions. - 7.1.4.2 All horizontal ducts shall be provided with access in accordance with 7.4.1. - 7.1.4.3 Drains shall be provided at low points in horizontal ducts. - 7.1.4.3.1 Where provided, drains shall be continuously welded to the exhaust duct or listed grease duct drains, in accordance with the terms of the listing and the manufacturer's installation manual. - 7.1.4.4 All ducts shall be installed without forming dips or traps. - 7.1.4.5 In manifold (common duct) systems, the lowest end of the main duct shall be connected flush on the bottom with the branch duct. - 7.1.4.6 Exhaust ducts used in downdraft appliance ventilation systems shall be allowed to include an upturn in the duct provided the trapped area contains a low point drain to an approved grease reservoir not exceeding 3.8 L (1 gal) in capacity and the entire length of the duct is easily accessible for cleaning. - 7.1.5 Openings required for accessibility shall comply with Section 7.3. - 7.1.6 A sign stating the following shall be placed on all access panels: